UTSASRG/NumaPerf/README.md

 # NumaPerf: Predictive NUMA Profiling

 NumaPerf is a  NUMA profiling tool that detects NUMA related performance issues, provides helpful information, and suggests fix strategies—all with relatively low performance and memory overhead.
 Specifically it detects and reports on the following performance issues: remote accesses, node imbalances, interconnect congestion, and true/false sharing.
-NumaPerf has been extensively tested and proven to significantly improve performance speed—more so than any other existing NUMA profiling tools.
+NumaPerf has been extensively tested and proven to significantly improve performance speed—more so than any other existing NUMA profiler.

 Contributions:
 1. NumaPerf proposes new architecture-independent and scheduling-independent methods that could predicatively detect NUMA-related performance issues, even without the requirement to evaluate on a NUMA architecture.